HouseTrip/housetrip.github.com/_posts/2013-11-16-efficient-cross-processing-locking-in-ruby.md

 ## The solution

-The best gracefully way to handle this is by using a remote lock that can be easily accessed (read + write) by all the processes on your application.
+The most gracefully way to handle this is by using a remote lock that can be easily accessed (read + write) by all the processes on your application.
 Whenever the process obtains the lock for a specific key, it guarantees you have exclusive access on that code.
-Translated to concurrency language, we talking about a mutex.
+Translated to concurrency language, we are talking about a mutex.
 Only one entity can run inside the exclusive code scope where others will queue on a FIFO fashion.